CalSch/CalSch.github.io/content/ideas.md

     - ex. in: `/(a|b){3}/`, out: `aaa, aab, aba, abb, baa, bab, bba, bbb`
     - how do you deal with `*` or `+`? maybe have a limit
 1. Game where you interact with the world by dragging the window around or by resizing it.
 1. AI C compiler.
-A neural network that inputs characters and outputs machine code or executable file.
+A neural network that inputs characters and outputs an ELF/EXE.

 also if these already exist or you have made one, please let me know (i wont take them off this page or anything, i just want to see them)